Which motorcycle crash helmet manufacturer makes the safest helmets in 2022?

 The scoring is simple.
 Where a helmet was awarded five stars, we've given it 5 points.
 Where it scored one star we've given it 1 point.
 We then add up the total number of points and divide it by the number of helmets tested over the last few years to find the average (mean).
 We then ordered the list, putting the highest scoring first.
-In the event of a tie-break, we also looked at helmet scores since testing began and took them into account.
+In the event that two brands score similarly but one has a bunch of Snell certified helmets too, then we'll probably rank them higher.
+And in the event of a tie-break, we also looked at helmet scores since testing began and took them into account.

 Phew.
 Till next year!